 Our number one passion at Dance Alive Studios is to foster performance opportunities for choroegraphers and dancers alike.
 Our Recreational Program is dedicated to training groups of dancers to prepare for choreography and performance, but there are more opportunities to express ourselves as artists beyond the group class environment.
 Our teachers have come together to create a customized program to support dancers in learning to access their own unique movement style and hone their choreographical skills.

 There are three important components that make up the Path to Performance Program:

 Students take the lead on creativity, motivation, and artistic direction of the process.
 Teachers are present to be a sounding board for student ideas and to provide guidance and feedback on choreography and movement designed by the student.
-This is a more collaborative session where the teacher meets the student where they’re at and does not come with any work specifically prepared.
+Teachers can also be more active in creating choreography with student input, but will not have anything prepared prior to the session.
+This is a more collaborative experience where the teacher and student create something together!

-Although students are responsible for choosing their own music and artistic direction, teachers must provide approval for the style and level of dance attempted in order to continue collaboration with the student.
+Although students are responsible for choosing their own music and artistic direction, teachers will still provide approval for the style and level of dance attempted in order to continue collaboration with the student.

 Students are strongly encouraged to book studio time with their fellow artists to work on free movement ideas and practice elements provided by teachers.
 More details about Studio Rental booking and rates can be found on our Studio Rentals Page.

 Our goal is to provide a supportive and educational process that allows students of any dance style explore their own choreographical abilities to become self-sufficient performing artists.
 While we encourage students toward a Student-Led format, we are happy to provide more Teacher-Led classes to beginners who aren’t sure where to start.
 Below are a few possible scenarios: